syncfusion-content/js-api-docs/api/js/ejGrid.md

 <ts name="ej.Grid.ToolBarItems" />

-Gets or sets a value that indicates whether to add the default editing actions as a toolbar items
+Gets or sets a value that indicates whether to add the default editing actions as a toolbar items.
+See <a href="global.html#enum:toolbaritems">toolbarItems</a>.

 #### Default Value:
 {:.param}